ungoldman/style.css/readme.md

 ### Tinker

 - Run `npm start` to start the site.
-- Edit `scss` source files in `src/`.
+- Edit `css` source files in `src/`.
-- Watch the style guide at `localhost:8000/guide.html` for changes.
+- Watch the style guide at `localhost:9966/guide.html` for changes.

 ### Test